RobertFehrmann/smartSync/README.md

     drop database if exists <local db>;
     create database <local db>;
     grant all on database <local db> to role smart_sync_rl with grant option;
+    grant ownership on schema <local db>.public to role smart_sync_rl with grant option;
     ```
 1. Create the target (shared) database, and grant the necessary permission to role smart_sync_rl
     ```